 - 1. Define ecology and describe the methods used to study ecology (DOK 2) - 2.
-Distinguish between the ecological levels of organization of living things (species → population → community → ecosystem → biome → biosphere) (DOK 2) - 3.
+Distinguish between the ecological levels of organization of living things (species → population community ecosystem biome biosphere) (DOK 2) - 3.
 Explain how biotic and abiotic factors influence an ecosystem (DOK 3) - 4.
 Define primary producers/autotrophs (DOK 1) - 5.
 Predict how the loss of primary producers will affect the ecosystem (DOK 2) - 6.
 Define consumers/heterotrophs (primary, secondary, tertiary) and identify patterns in which they obtain energy and nutrients (DOK 1 and DOK 2) - 7.
 Trace the flow of energy through living systems by using food chains, food webs, and energy pyramids (DOK 2) - 8.
 Identify cycles as patterns in nature and differentiate between the water cycle, carbon cycle, nitrogen cycle, and phosphorus cycle (DOK 2 and DOK 3) - 9.
-Define niche (DOK 1) - 10.
-Describe the role competition plays in shaping communities (DOK2) - 11.
-Describe the role predation and herbivory play in shaping communities (DOK2) - 12.
-Identify the three types of symbiotic relationships in nature (DOK1) - 13.
-Describe how ecosystems recover from a disturbance (DOK2) - 14.
-Compare succession after a natural disturbance with succession after a human caused disturbance (DOK3) - 15.
-Describe and compare the characteristics of the major land biomes (DOK3) - 16.
-Discuss the factors that affect aquatic ecosystems (DOK3) - 17.
-Identify the major categories of freshwater ecosystems (DOK1) - 18.
-List the characteristics used to describe a population (DOK1) - 19.
-Identify factors that affect population growth (DOK2) - 20.
-Describe exponential growth (DOK1) - 21.
-Describe logistic growth (DOK1) - 22.
-Analyze data to determine the type of population growth (DOK4) - 23.
-Identify factors that determine carrying capacity (DOK1) - 24.
-Identify the limiting factors that depend on population density (DOK1) - 25.
-Identify the limiting factors that do not depend on population density (DOK1) - 26.
-Discuss the trend of human population growth (DOK2) - 27.
-Describe human activities that can affect the biosphere (DOK2) - 28.
-Describe the relationship between resource use and sustainable development (DOK2) - 29.
-Define biodiversity and explain its value and factors affecting it (DOK2) - 30.
-Explain the concept of ecological footprint (DOK1)
+Connect the biogeochemical cycles to the elements found in biological molecules and predict the impact of disruptions of the cycles on living things (DOK 3,4) - 10.
+Define niche.
+(DOK 1) - 11.
+Describe the role competition plays in shaping communities.
+(DOK2) - 12.
+Describe the role predation and herbivory play in shaping communities.
+(DOK2) - 13.
+Identify the three types of symbiotic relationships in nature.
+(DOK1) - 14.
+Describe how ecosystems recover from a disturbance.
+(DOK2) - 15.
+Compare succession after a natural disturbance with succession after a human caused disturbance.
+(DOK3) - 16.
+Describe and compare the characteristics of the major land biomes.
+(DOK3) - 17.
+Discuss the factors that affect aquatic ecosystems.
+(DOK3) - 18.
+Identify the major categories of freshwater ecosystems.
+(DOK1) - 19.
+List the characteristics used to describe a population.
+(DOK1) - 20.
+Identify factors that affect population growth and differentiate into density dependent and density independent factors.
+(DOK2,3) - 21.
+Describe, calculate and graph exponential growth.
+(DOK1) - 22.
+Describe logistic growth.
+(DOK1) - 23.
+Analyze data to determine the type of population growth.
+(DOK4) - 24.
+Identify factors that determine carrying capacity.
+(DOK1) - 25.
+Identify the limiting factors that depend on population density.
+(DOK1) - 26.
+Identify the limiting factors that do not depend on population density.
+(DOK1) - 27.
+Discuss the trends of human population growth.
+(DOK2) - 28.
+Describe human activities that can affect the biosphere.
+(DOK2) - 29.
+Describe the relationship between resource use and sustainable development.
+(DOK2) - 30.
+Define biodiversity and explain its value and factors affecting it.
+(DOK2)

+31. Explain the concept of ecological footprint.
+(DOK1)